LivePersonInc/developer-center/pages/documents/GettingStarted/getting-started.md

 - Make sure your application logs the details of faults and failing operations.
 It is useful for troubleshooting the cause of a failure.

 #### KeepAlive
+Keep alive connections allow the client and server to use the same connection to send and receive multiple HTTP requests and responses, which helps avoid:

+- 3-way handshake for new connections— a full roundtrip of latency
+- slow-start

+Keep-alive connections are enabled by default in HTTP/1.1 while not in HTTP/1.0.
+HTTP/1.0 was designed to close the connection after every request between the client and server.

-Some services require you to send periodic requests to keep your session alive.
+Some of our services require you to send periodic requests to keep your session alive.
 We've provided the recommended intervals per product:

 | **Product** | **Method name** | **KeepAlive interval** |
 | --- | --- | --- |